purplepark/dca/README.md

 AND THAT'S IT , YOU ARE DONE.

-if you want to quit just close the server
+if you want to quit, just turn off the server by hitting command c